FZFR/Midtrans-FOSSBilling/README.md

 3. Set the Payment Notification URL to:
    `https://your-fossbilling-domain.com/ipn.php?gateway_id=payment_gateway_id`
    (Replace `your-fossbilling-domain.com` with your actual domain and `payment_gateway_id` with the ID assigned by FOSSBilling)

+### Snap Token Storage Configuration

+The Snap Token Storage feature allows you to control how long Snap tokens are stored in the system:

+- Navigate to the Midtrans configuration in your FOSSBilling admin panel.
+- Find the "Snap Token Expiration" field.
+- Enter the desired expiration time in seconds.
+For example:
+  - 3600 for 1 hour
+  - 86400 for 24 hours (default)
+  - 604800 for 1 week
+- The system will automatically delete expired tokens based on this setting.

+This feature helps in optimizing system resources while maintaining flexibility for different use cases.

 ## Usage